Posted by Lynda Balslev

-Spaghetti with Bacon and Arugula
+Gemelli Pasta with Roasted Tomatoes and Arugula

-1/2 teaspoon freshly ground black pepper
+Salt and freshly ground black pepper

-1/2 cup finely grated Pecorino Romano cheese
+2 tablespoons plus 1/3 cup finely grated Parmigiano or Pecorino Romano cheese

 1 pound pasta, such as gemelli or fusilli

 2 large handfuls of arugula, about 3 cups

 Heat the oven to 400°F. Scatter the tomatoes and garlic cloves on a rimmed baking sheet.
 Drizzle with 1/4 cup olive oil and season with salt and pepper.
 Toss to coat.
 Scatter the thyme sprigs over the tomatoes.
 Roast in the oven until tomatoes are softened, about 25 minutes.
 Remove and reduce oven heat to 350°F. Discard the thyme sprigs.
 Peel the skin away from the garlic and finely chop the cloves.
 Transfer the tomatoes and garlic to a large serving bowl.

 Sprinkle the breadcrumbs on the same baking sheet and stir to coat in any remaining olive oil.
 Return the baking sheet to the oven and briefly bake until the breadcrumbs are golden brown, 2 to 3 minutes.
 (They will brown quickly so watch them carefully.)
 Remove and immediately transfer the breadcrumbs to a small bowl to prevent further cooking.
 Cool slightly, 2 to 3 minutes, then stir in the 2 tablespoons cheese.